-They Rock.
-They provide shelter in the form of insulation to you, and shelter and food to insects; they slow down rainwater, preventing floods; and prevent that rainwater from heating up as they would from hitting asphalt shingles – thus saving downstream wildlife.
+They.
+Rock.
+They provide shelter to you in the form of insulation and provide shelter and food to insects; they slow down rainwater, preventing floods; and they prevent that rainwater from heating up as it would from hitting asphalt shingles – thus saving downstream wildlife.
 They are estimated to last 60 years.
-They do require a strong structure underneath, though
+They do require a strong structure underneath, though.

-Again more info is coming, but I blogged about this green roofs in the Washington Post in 2012 and 2013 – summarizing different steps in the process.
+I blogged about green roofs in the Washington Post in 2012 and 2013 – summarizing different steps in the process.
 You can check it out here:

 https://www.washingtonpost.com/news/where-we-live/wp/2013/08/14/a-petworth-homeowners-green-roof-one-year-later/?utm_term=.101cd0d0a091. (see the link in the article for the earlier posts.)

 1. Nice pretty video….https://www.facebook.com/WeCanSolveThis/videos/1680880988687383/